Arikesari Maravarman: Period

 He was succeeded by his son Kocchadaiyan Ranadhira.

 Names

-In the Velvikkudi Grant and the Smaller Sinnamanur Plates, his name appears as "Arikesari Maravarman".
-In the Larger Sinnamanur Plates, he is called "Arikesari Parankusa".
+In the Velvikkudi Grant and the Smaller Chinnamanur Plates, his name appears as "Arikesari Maravarman".
+In the Larger Chinnamanur Plates, he is called "Arikesari Parankusa".

 Life and career

 Velvikkudi Grant

 The reign of Arikesari Maravarman probably saw a significant increase in the Pandya political power and prestige.

 According to the Velvikkudi Grant, Arikesari Maravarman won battles at Pali, Nelveli, and Uraiyur.
 In Nelveli, he is said to have conquered the vast forces of certain Vilveli.
 The victory at Nelveli is confirmed by the Larger Sinnamanur Plates.
 Except Uraiyur (Tiruchirappalli), the identity of these places is not certain.
 E. Hultzsch tentatively identified Nelveli with modern Tirunelveli, but K. A. N. Sastri disagreed with this identification.

-Larger Sinnamanur Plates.
+Larger Chinnamanur Plates.

-The Larger Sinnamanur Plates states that Arikesari "Parankusa" won battles at Nelveli and Sankaramangai.
+The Larger Chinnamanur Plates states that Arikesari "Parankusa" won battles at Nelveli and Sankaramangai.

 The inscription further states that he ruined the Paravars (people on the south-east coast of the Pandya country) who did not submit to him and destroyed the people of Kurunadu.
 According to one theory, "Kurunattar" refers to people of Kurunadu (an unidentified place); another possibility is that the term refers to petty chieftains.

 Arikesari is also said to have defeated an unspecified enemy at Sennilam, which may refer to a particular place or is a generic term for "Red (Bloody) Battlefield".
 Finally, the inscription states that he defeated the Keralas (the Cheras) multiple times, and once imprisoned their king with his near relatives and warriors.